Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 No, no, I'm not worried about it.

-It's your humor that really gets me through, your human wisdom that really gets me through this undivine comedy that uh I've had to uh live with uh the last uh seven and a half years.
+Your humor is really, in addition to the history in my education on present-day politics, it's your humor that really gets me through, your human wisdom that really gets me through this undivine comedy that I've had to live with the last seven and a half years.

-I appreciate that, and I s I especially appreciate that because this program does feature a combination of things that you normally don't find in one presentation, and it's the serious, I mean deadly serious discussion of issues combined with an irreverent off-the-wall sense of humor with credibility on both sides, with immediate transition from one to the other.
+And it's the serious, I mean deadly serious discussion of issues combined with an irreverent, off-the-wall sense of humor with credibility on both sides with immediate transition from one to the other.

 See you then.

-We'll maybe save that for Monday, but that that's what that was.
+Anyway, we'll maybe save that for Monday, but that's what that was.